braydonf/bitcore-storage-tests/README.md

 2. **LevelDB key streaming** ([code](https://github.com/braydonf/bitcore-storage-tests/blob/master/leveldb/multi-txids-stream.js)): Keys are used exclusively to record each instance of a transaction for an address.
 The advantage is the write operations do not need to read-modify-write operation (not optimized).
 The format of the key is: `ripemd160 address hash (20bytes), address type (1byte), height (4bytes), txid (32bytes)`.
 Since this is using LevelDB the height and txids are used as part of the key because there can not be multiple values as with LMDB.
 3. **MongoDB multi-document** ([code](https://github.com/braydonf/bitcore-storage-tests/blob/master/mongodb/multi-txids.js)): Each transaction is recorded as a document with key/values for address, txid and height.
 An index is created for address and height.
 4. **MongoDB single-document** ([code](https://github.com/braydonf/bitcore-storage-tests/blob/master/mongodb/multi-txids-single.js)): Each address has a document that includes all txids for the address.
 The document has an address and txids field, with an address index.
 The txids all have an txid and height property.
+5. **LMDB multi-value** ([code](https://github.com/braydonf/bitcore-storage-tests/blob/master/lmdb/multi-txids.js)): Duplicate sorted values for a key are used with a cursor to iterate over the values.
+In between cursor movements `setImmediate` is used to avoid maximum call stack errors as well as to prevent blocking.
+The key has the format `ripemd160 address hash (20bytes), address type (1byte>`, with values as `[height (4bytes], txid (32bytes)]`.

 Timing results for **10,000 addresses** with **2 txids each**: